 All charities will talk a lot about Gift Aid, and for good reason.
 Gift Aid raises more than £1bn each year for UK charities – with no cost to the charity and no cost to the generous giver.

 Gift Aid is a government scheme that allows charities to reclaim the tax that you have already paid on every donation you make.
 This means that for every £1 donated, we can claim an extra 25p back from the taxman.

-For context, this means that by simply ticking the box, our Gift Aiders could have helped up to 240 people get off the streets and into somewhere safe for the night.
+For context, this means that by simply ticking the box, our Gift Aiders could have helped up to 200 people who are struggling, access a therapeutic counselling session.

 If you haven’t already, we’ve developed a new online form where you can quickly and easily sign-up to Gift Aid.

 By taking a few minutes to complete the form, we’ll be able to claim back the tax on any gifts you have made for the last four years – as well as any you might make in future.